What Affects Solar Piling Productivity? 7 Key Site Factors

 Key Factors

-1. Machine Type: Hydraulic percussive hammers are 2-3x faster than manual driving methods.
-2. Soil Density: Loose sandy soils allow higher productivity vs. hard laterite or gravel.
+1. Machine Type: Hydraulic percussive hammers are 2-3x faster than manual driving.
+2. Soil Density: Loose sandy soils allow higher productivity vs hard laterite.
 3. Pile Depth: Each additional 0.5m adds machine cycle time.
 4. Layout Complexity: Irregular grid layouts reduce machine movement efficiency.
 5. Survey Speed: Slow peg layout slows machine utilization.
 6. Material Supply: Pile stock-out halts production immediately.
 7. Crew Coordination: Machine operator + ground crew coordination is critical.

 Our Approach

-At Sonil Buildcon, we pre-plan pile layout sequences, pre-position pile bundles, and maintain a 2-day buffer stock to avoid stoppage.
+At Sonil Buildcon, we pre-plan pile layout sequences, pre-position pile bundles, and maintain a 2-day buffer stock.
 We track piles/day daily and report against target to the EPC PM.

 SolarPilingProductivity